Looking For A Home When Your Name Is Hispanic And Finding Discrimination Instead

 About a year ago, Gustavo Douaihi and Laura Smith were looking to rent a house in Baton Rouge, La.

 Douaihi, a geologist from Venezuela, and Smith, a high school English teacher who grew up in Alabama, had just gotten married.
-The couple was living in a tiny house overflowing with wedding presents when they noticed a larger, nicer home in their neighborhood was available for rent.
+The couple was living in a tiny house overflowing with wedding presents when they noticed that a larger, nicer home in their neighborhood was available for rent.

-"When we saw the for rent sign I pushed Gustavo to call and look into it," Smith says.
+"When we saw the 'For Rent' sign, I pushed Gustavo to call and look into it," Smith says.

 Douaihi left a voicemail with his name, explaining that he was a young, married person already in the neighborhood and interested in moving to another home.